 - Operations management

-Types of business consulting roles range from senior tax consultant and financial project manager to corporate accounting specialist and business systems analyst.
-Consultants are also often called for these roles:
+Financial consulting roles in business range from senior internal auditor and financial project manager to corporate accounting specialist and business systems analyst.
+Consultants are also often brought in for these positions:

 - Accounting manager